 See my video on how ANYONE can be approved for a small business card…

-KEY TIP for Maximizing the card_name
+KEY TIP for Maximizing Chase Ink Business Preferred

-One thing many people don’t realize about this card is that you can hold an card_name — and EARN THE BONUS — for MULTIPLE BUSINESSES.
+One thing many people don’t realize about this card is that you can EARN THE BONUS for MULTIPLE BUSINESSES.
+You are not limited to one card PER PERSON, but one card PER BUSINESS.

 If you need more Chase points to book free flights on Southwest or free hotel stays or even flights to Europe, consider this card for a quick boost of points!